tk755/dotfiles/README.md

 ## Creating a Bare Repository

-1. Create a bare git repository in `$HOME/.dotfiles` to track the dotfiles you want to save.
+1. Create a bare git repository called `$HOME/.dotfiles` to track the dotfiles you want to save.
 ```bash
 git init --bare $HOME/.dotfiles
 ```